Knuckles-Team/gitlab-api/README.md

 *Version: 0.15.37*

-GitLab API Python Wrapper
+Pythonic GitLab API Library

-Includes a large portion of useful API calls to GitLab
+Includes a large portion of useful API calls to GitLab and SQLAlchemy Models to handle loading API calls directly to a database!

 This repository is actively maintained - Contributions are welcome!

-AI Skill Ready (**PEP8** Documented) - Assimilate the following package into your agent and begin using it!

 ### API Calls:
 - Branches